srikomm/srikomm.github.io/docs/_posts/2025-02-23-Home Loan transfer experience.md

 banking experience as this is going to be a long duration.
 So I went to the nearest SBI branch and started talking to them about the transfer and this is what the process involved.

-1. First thing is to get few documents called LOD (List of Documents) from my exisiting bank/NBFC.
+1. First thing is to get a document called LOD (List of Documents) from my exisiting bank/NBFC.
+Other documents can be acquired later during the application stage.
+Usually, this would come from "head office" (a tactic to delay the transfer), so start this process ASAP and then you can arrange other documents.
-2. Meanwhile, ready all the documents mentioned if you don't have them already (listed below)
+2. Meanwhile, ready all the documents mentioned below
 3. Get valuation and legal done for the home/property
 4. Apply for home loan transfer and then for top-up